 In certain countries, local laws and regulations restrict the types of reports that can be made through the Ethics Hotline or may require consent to disclose your identity.
 If you are in such a country and attempting to make a report, Seek Help.
 You can also visit the Hotline information on the Intranet.

-Nothing in the Code prohibits you from reporting potential violations of law to, or participating in an investigation conducted by national, federal, state or local government agency.
+Nothing in the Code prohibits you from reporting potential violations of law to, or participating in an investigation conducted by national, federal, state or local government agency, including self-regulatory organizations recognized under applicable law.

 Retaliation is prohibited